derekmoyes/dracstart/README.md

 Tested mostly with iDRAC6 files, as you can upgrade iDRAC7 to allow HTML5 console access.
 I highly recommend you do that, if you're able.

-Written for Python 2.7, as that's the default on my Mac.

 ---
 Copyright 2021 derek.moyes @ gmail.com